Dave Jones (footballer, born 1956): Cardiff City

 During Jones' first season in charge of Cardiff City, they achieved a respectable 11th place in the Championship.
 Re-building over the summer of 2006, Jones forged a talented side who found themselves at the top of the Championship.
 However, after a strong start, poor form later in the season led to Cardiff City finishing the season in 13th.

 On 29 September 2007, Jones was sent to the stands during a league match against Barnsley after criticising referee Phil Dowd over a penalty decision.
 He was formally charged with misconduct on 2 October.
-Jones countered by claiming that, "I was angry with the referee because I think he was the only person in the stadium that didn't think it was a penalty.
+Jones countered by claiming: "I was angry with the referee because I think he was the only person in the stadium that didn't think it was a penalty.
 He didn't make a big call."

 He also complained that Dowd ordered him into a section of the stadium containing Barnsley fans and feared that his safety had been put at risk.
 He faced an FAW hearing about the incident and was found guilty, resulting in a two-match touchline ban, which he served in the Championship match against Plymouth Argyle and the third round FA Cup tie against Chasetown.

 On 9 March 2008, Jones led Cardiff to their first FA Cup semi-final tie since 1927 after beating Premier League side Middlesbrough 2–0 in the quarter-finals.
-On 6 April Cardiff City beat Barnsley 1–0 at Wembley Stadium to book an FA Cup Final place against Portsmouth.
-Cardiff City lost the Final, played on 17 May 2008, with the only goal of the game being scored by Nwankwo Kanu for Portsmouth after 37 minutes.
+On 6 April, Cardiff City beat Barnsley 1–0 at Wembley to book an FA Cup Final place against Portsmouth.
+Cardiff City lost the final, played on 17 May 2008, with the only goal of the game being scored by Nwankwo Kanu for Portsmouth after 37 minutes.